-Figure 4: Higher Education in Ethiopia

 1950s 1960s 1970s 1980s 1991 1999 2000-12

 Public HEIs (universities) 1 1 2 3 2 4 32

 Private HEIs (universities/ university colleges) 0 1 0 0 0 0 68

-Enrolment (in thousands) <=4.5 18.4 43.8 52.3 467.843
+Enrolment (in thousands) · <=4.5 18.4 43.8 52.3 467.843

-Public 78% - 82%
+Public • 78% - 82%

-Private 17% - 22%
+Private 18% - 22%

 Gross Enrolment Ratio (Ethiopia) 0.5% 0.8% 1.7% 5.0%

-Low income countries • • • 9.2%
+Low income countries • 9.2%

 Sub-Sahara Africa 7.9%

-Source: MOE (2011a; 2011b; 2011c); World Bank (2011)
+Source: Ministry of Education, Ethiopia (2011a; 2011b; 2011c); World Bank (2011)

-Actually, the trend that the country is observing now-a-days is not highly encouraging.
+Unfortunately, results that the country is observing now-a-days is not promising.
 Since the 1980s, unemployment has been manifesting mainly among secondary school graduates and dropouts from primary and secondary levels of schooling.
-This is no longer the only case in present day Ethiopia; in that, with massification of higher education, the country started witnessing the existence of a new youth group facing unemployment after completing college/ university education in the country.
+This is no longer the only case in present day Ethiopia; in that, with massification of higher education, the country started witnessing the existence of a new youth group facing unemployment after completing college/university education in the country.
 The trend is that, graduate unemployment is growing at alarming rate.
-It was 0% up until the

-1980s; below 3% throughout the 1990s; more than 20% at the end of 2000s; and now estimated >=40% (Berhanu, Abraham and Deijl, 2005; CSA, 2011).
-With the increase in graduate output; undoubtedly, the rate will continue to increase further unless otherwise effective intervention is sought for combating it in the short, medium and long-term.
+It was 0% up until the 1980s; below 3% throughout the 1990s; more than 20% at the end of the 2000s; and now estimated >=40% (Berhanu, Abraham, and Deijl, Hannah 2005; Central Statistical Agency Ethiopia 2011).
+And, with the increase in graduate output; undoubtedly, it will continue to increase further unless otherwise effective intervention is sought for combating it in the short, medium and long-term.

-If not reversed, the effect would be devastating: higher education providers will lose their value, significance and influence, and become irrelevant; money and other resources spent or to be spent on higher education can't be justified; and most importantly, unemployment and poverty remain chronic problems possibly leading to social and political unrest in the country.
-So, for all stakeholders (government, higher education providers, businesses which are the major employers, etc), the task of ensuring graduate employability is not something optional but mandatory.
+If not reversed, the effect would be devastating: HE providers will lose their value, significance and influence, and become irrelevant; money and other resources spent or to be spent on HE can't be justified; and most importantly, unemployment and poverty remain chronic problems possibly leading to social and political unrest in the country.
+So, for all stakeholders (government, HE providers, etc), the task of ensuring graduate employability is not something optional but mandatory.
 The reality on the ground may or may not go with expectations.
-Whatever the case might be, with study objectives presented below, researching and documenting macro and micro initiatives that Ethiopia has been observing in relation to best global practices has paramount importance not only in terms of identifying gaps and pinpointing the way forward for the betterment of institutional performance in addressing the problem referred herein but also in sharing experiences and lessons with others and stimulating further research in the area.
+Whatever the case might be, researching and documenting macro and micro initiatives that Ethiopia has been observing in relation to best global practices has paramount importance not only in terms of identifying gaps and pinpointing the way forward for the betterment of institutional performance in addressing the problem referred herein but also in sharing experiences and lessons with others and stimulating further research in the area.